fyrox-book/fyrox-book.github.io/src/fyrox/beginning/editor_overview.md

 ## Additional Utilities

-There are also number of powerful utilities that will make your life easier, which works without any scene, they can be found under `Utils` section of main menu:
+There are also number of powerful utilities that will make your life easier, they can be found under `Utils` section of main menu:

 - Animation Editor - allows you to create and editor animation blending state machines which are responsible for animation mixing.